planetfederal/workshops/workshops/geogig/doc/source/gui/branch.rst

 Create a new branch
 -------------------

 By default, all work happens on the ``master`` branch.
-We can see that the current branch is ``master`` in the Repository Explorer, on the left side (or top, if docked).
+We can see that the current branch is ``master`` in the Repository Explorer on the top, and the Repository History on the bottom.

 .. figure:: img/branch_explorer.png

    Repository Explorer showing master branch

 #.
-Select the latest commit and :menuselection:`Create new branch at this version`.
+In the :guilabel:`Repository History` select the latest commit and select :menuselection:`Create new branch at this version`.

    .. figure:: img/branch_create.png